vaskoGut/Learning/README.md

      _____________

- 11. ###  keys in react lists
+ 11. ###  commponents in react
-     Key is a unique identifier and it is used to identify whhich element of list was updated, deleted or added.
-Keys also help to improve performance of rendering lists.
+     React application consists of react component.
+Component is a reausable piece of code.
+Component can be stateless or statefull.

      _____________